 - A letter from their current school authorizing them to work at The University of Texas MD Anderson Cancer Center

 - A copy of their passport, showing passport number, expiration date and personal information

 Foreign students who are permanent or alien residents will be required to present and show proof of completion of the program.

 If accepted by their home institution, students can make arrangements to obtain academic credit for participation in the SPCR.
 Letters confirming participation will be provided after successful completion of the program.

-There is no student housing on the Science Park campus and because our campus is located in a rural area, housing options are limited.
-Staff will assist in coordinating housing, and a housing stipend is available.
-Also, students will need to provide their own daily transportation to and from work.
+There is no student housing on the Science Park (Smithville) campus and because our campus is located in a rural area, housing options are limited.
+Staff will assist in coordinating housing and a housing allowance is available.
+Housing options may consist of shared bedrooms/bathrooms.
+Also, students will need to provide their own daily transportation to and from the campus.